hapefarts/hapefarts/README.md

 According to the [original](https://web.archive.org/web/20071026043648/http://www.nog.net/~tony/warez/hapesay.shtml) original manual.

 ```
-hapesay is a configurable talking cow, written in Perl.
+hapesay is a configurable talking hape, written in Perl.
 It operates
 much as the figlet program does, and it written in the same spirit
 of silliness.
 ```